 Prodigy Labs has transitioned from the organic growth of its first four years to a more aggressive business development strategy.
-The business invested in new staff for sales and marketing led by the President and a newly appointed Senior Vice President, Professional Services, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks.
+The business invested in new staff for sales and marketing led by the newly appointed CEO, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks.
 Enterprise prospects are keenly interested in mobile, digital transformation, identity, and payments, and need expert assistance to apply them to their businesses.
 Management of Prodigy believes that this will result in significant growth for Prodigy Labs.
-Year over year, we have reduced our dependency on our largest client from approximately 78% to 57% of revenue.
+Year over year, we have reduced our dependency on our largest client from approximately 74% to 57% of revenue.